 - Second: Acid Reflux in kids and babies

 First: Bacterial Infections

 Bacterial infections are a huge subject.
-In this article, we will pick urinary tract infection (UTI) to talk about and briefly discuss its aspects with emphasis on the role of compounding in their treatment.
+In this article, we will pick urinary tract infection (UTI) to discuss and briefly discuss its aspects, emphasizing the role of compounding in their treatment.

 1. Causes, Symptoms, and Treatment

-Urinary tract infections (UTIs) are one of the most common types of infections in babies and young children.
+Urinary tract infections (UTIs) are among the most common infections in babies and young children.
 They occur when bacteria enter the urinary tract and multiply.
 UTIs are more common in girls than in boys.